bkg68w/URS_PORTAL/templates/collaboration.md

 These documents outline how we work, what we protect, and how we partner responsibly.
 Please review them before reaching out — we look forward to hearing your ideas.

+Submission Instructions

+Once you have completed and signed the necessary documents:

+1. Scan and save your NDA and proposal form.
+2. Email them to: ursproject6@gmail.com
+3. Subject line: "Proposal Submission"
+4. You will receive confirmation and a follow-up within 5–7 business days.